Movement Diameter vs Case Diameter

 Radial Clearance

-Radial clearance is the space between the movement and the internal wall of the case.
+Radial clearance is the space between the movement and the internal case wall.

 • Assembly